The Members Aries Agro Limited

-FOR THE YEAR ENDED MARCH 31 2015
+FOR THE YEAR ENDED MARCH 31 2016

 The Members Aries Agro Limited Aries House Plot No. 24 Deonar Govandi(E) Mumbai - 400043

 I have conducted the Secretarial Audit of the compliance of applicable statutoryprovisions and the adherence to good Corporate Practices by Aries Agro Limited(hereinafter called the Company).
 Secretarial Audit was conducted in the manner thatprovided me a reasonable basis for evaluating the corporate conducts / statutorycompliances and expressing my opinion thereon.

 (i) The Companies Act 2013 ( the Act) and the rules made thereunder;

-(ii) The Securities Contract (Regulation) act 1956 (SCRA) and the rulesmade thereunder;
+(ii) The Securities Contract (Regulation) act 1956 ("SCRA") and the rulesmade thereunder;

-(iv) Foreign Exchange Management Act 1999 an the rules and regulations made thereunder tothe extent of Foreign Direct Investment Overseas Direct Investment and ExternalCommercial Borrowings;
+(iii) The Depositories Act 1996 and the Regulations and Bye-laws framed thereunder;(iv) Foreign Exchange Management Act 1999 an the rules and regulations made thereunder tothe extent of Foreign Direct Investment Overseas Direct Investment and ExternalCommercial Borrowings;

-(v) The following Regulations and Guidelines prescribed under the Securities andExchange Board of India Act 1992 (SEBI Act) to the extent they are applicableto the company
+(v) The following Regulations and Guidelines prescribed under the Securities andExchange Board of India Act 1992 ("SEBI Act") to the extent they are applicableto the company

 (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares andTakeovers) Regulations 2011;

-(b) The Securities and Exchange Board of India (Prohibition of InsiderTrading)Regulations 1992
+(b) The Securities and Exchange Board of India (Prohibition of Insider Trading)Regulations 2015

-(c) The Securities and Exchange Board of India (Issue of Capital and DisclosureRequirements) Regulations 2009
+(a) The Securities and Exchange Board of India (Issue of Capital and DisclosureRequirements) Regulations 2009

-(e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities)Regulations 2008
+(c) The Securities and Exchange Board of India (Issue and Listing of Debt Securities)Regulations 2008

-(h) The Securities and Exchange Board of India ( Buyback of Securities) Regulations1998;
+(e) The Securities and Exchange Board of India ( Buyback of Securities) Regulations1998;

 The Insecticides Act 1968 and